rudderlabs/rudder-sdk-js/packages/analytics-js-common/README.md

 # @rudderstack/analytics-js-common

-RudderStack Javascript SDK common code that is used within the related analytics, plugins, integrations and service worker packages.
+RudderStack JavaScript SDK common code that is used within the related analytics, plugins, integrations and service worker packages.

 > For detailed documentation on the RudderStack JavaScript SDK, click [**here**](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/).